hl7au/au-fhir-core/input/pagecontent/comparison.md

 #### US Core
 [US Core Implementation Guide 7.0.0](https://hl7.org/fhir/us/core/2024Jan/) serves as the foundation for FHIR implementation guides in the US Realm.
 It establishes the minimum constraints on FHIR resources to define US Core Profiles, specifying the required elements, extensions, vocabularies, and value sets, as well as their usage.
 It also outlines the minimum FHIR RESTful interactions needed to access patient data for each US Core Profile.

 AU Core was developed with consideration of the REST API and profiles in the US Core Implementation Guide, ensuring compatibility where possible.
-To achieve compliance with both AU Core and US Core, additional requirements may need to be met.These requirements are outlined below.
+To achieve compliance with both AU Core and US Core, additional requirements may need to be met.T hese requirements are outlined below.

 <table border="1" style="width: 100%; margin: auto; border-collapse: collapse;">
     <thead>